Stobie pole: Design and construction

-Its modern construction is a composite of two steel beams connected intermittently by bolts to manage compressive buckling, with the gap between the beams filled with concrete.
+Its modern construction is a composite of two steel I-beams connected intermittently by bolts to manage compressive buckling, with the gap between the beams filled with concrete.
 The bolts transfer the shear, with an equal number of bolts above and below ground.
 The poles are tapered from ground level to the top and the toe.
 This construction uses the tensile properties of the steel, giving the poles excellent properties in bending.
 Stobie pole strength in the strong direction may be up to 4.5 times the weak direction strength.
 Small holes through the concrete enable attachment of modular cross-arms, insulators and other hardware.
 The poles are fireproof, rotproof, and termiteproof.
-Stobie poles are widely regarded in Australia to be dangerous to vehicles, with collisions sometimes "almost cutting the vehicle in half."
+Stobie poles are widely regarded in Australia to be dangerous to vehicles, with collisions sometimes "almost cutting the vehicle in half".

 Stobie pole designs are calculated to ensure the installation uses a suitably sized pole.
 Factors such as physical mass (static load) of transformers, cross beams, voltage regulators, protection devices, conductors (including tension), etc. are considered, and the wind loading (dynamic load) of this equipment must also be calculated.
 In some cases the wind loading factors far exceed the static load values.

 Artistic use

-Stobie poles were first used for art by pioneering feminist artist Ann Newmarch, who lived and worked in Prospect.
+Stobie poles were first used for art in the 1980s by pioneering artist Ann Newmarch, who lived and worked in Prospect.

 Artist Clifton Pugh painted Adam and Eve in the Garden of Eden on a Stobie pole in 1984, but was subsequently asked to "cover up" the genitals on his painting.

 Since then, various attempts have been made to beautify their appearance through Stobie pole gardens and Stobie pole art projects.

-Some Adelaide primary and high schools have painted murals on Stobie poles located outside the school.
+SA Power Networks has an application process for submitting designs for Stobie pole art, used by community groups, artists, and primary and high schools, which have painted murals or installed mosaics on Stobie poles located outside their premises.